 How are recipients selected?

 The selection process is competitive.
-Award recommendations are made by community volunteer review committees.
-Selection may be based on financial need, academic merit, community involvement and extracurricular activities in accordance with the terms of each scholarship fund.
+Community Volunteer Review Committees make award recommendations.
+Selection may be based on financial need, academic merit, community involvement, and extracurricular activities in accordance with the terms of each scholarship fund.
 Review the Scholarship Booklet to see the specific criteria for each scholarship.

-When will I find out if I’m awarded a scholarship, and will you let me know if I have not?
+When will I find out if I’m awarded a scholarship?

 What happens if I am selected as a scholarship recipient?